insight-centre/saffron/README.md

 5. *Document-Topic Analysis*: Analyses the topics of a document and finds the relative importance of these topics
-6. *Author-Topic Analysis*: Associates authors with particular documents and identifies the importance of the document to each authro
+6. *Author-Topic Analysis*: Associates authors with particular documents and identifies the importance of the document to each author
 7. *Topic Similarity*: Measures the relevance of each topic to each other topic
 8. *Author Similarity*: Measures the relevance of each author to each other author